Spray paint is easy to apply, dries in time, and offers a good finish quality. But, how many coats of spray paint do you need?

 You can also check the manufacturer’s instructions on the spray paint bottle to know if you need another coat.
 Manufacturers often include the number of coats needed for different surfaces.

 The worst thing about having a bad finish is that you must fix it afterward.
 So, instead of enjoying it, you must spend extra hours whipping off the excess spray and sanding the finish.
 Sometimes, you must remove the entire finish and re-apply it.
-So, whatever you do, don’t overapply it.
+So, whatever you do, don’t over-apply it.

 Don’t Apply Less Than 2 Coats

-Spray Paint Dry Time Between Coats
+How Long Does Spray Paint Take to Dry Between Coats?

 You must wait 2 hours after the third coat of spray paint.
 That’s because the more coats of apply, the longer it takes it to dry.